stuartstaniford/permaplan/docs/open-tree-description-language.md

 Syntax: `"species": "<species-name>",`

 This is the scientific species-name of the plant.
 It should consist of two or more lower case letters (no characters outsided of `a-z` are allowed).
 Species name are expected to be in ASCII latin.

+### maxHeight (mandatory)

+Syntax: `"maxHeight":   61000,`

+The maximum height that this tree species is capable of growing to under ideal circumstances.

 ### var (optional)